lucas-ferreira1/lucas-ferreira1/README.md

 🔭 What I'm working on ...

-Working as a intern at Marktech.(COMING SOON)
+Working as a intern at Marktech.(Coming Soon)

 Developing pelsiasufrj.com, an IEEE affiliated site in the power electronics area.

 Developing a project in HVDC that has the purpose of instantly calculating positive and negative sequence.

 🌱 What I'm learning ...

 Python librairies for DataScience (Numpy, Pandas, Matplotlib,Plotly).

 HTML/CSS for web development.